ist-dresden/cpm-pages-aem-port-example/composum-prototype-aemwcmcorereplacement/app/bundle/src/test/resources/aiprompts/generateModelAttributeList.md

 <!-- AIGenVersion(1.2) -->
-Consider the retrieved README.md and the retrieved Sightly / HTL *.html files for information about the Apache Sling model `MODELCLASS` .
-Generate a specification for the code this model to be created.
-Look for the `data-sly-use` declaration of a Sling model with class `MODELCLASS`, and usages of these declared models in expressions in the *.html files.
+Consider the retrieved README.md and the retrieved Sightly / HTL *.html files for information about the Apache Sling model `com.adobe.cq.wcm.core.components.models.Text`.
+Generate a specification for the code this model needs to be created.
+Look for the `data-sly-use` declaration of a Sling model with class `com.adobe.cq.wcm.core.components.models.Text`, and usages of these declared models in expressions in the *.html files, including properties related to data layers, analytics, or any other functionalities not directly tied to JCR attributes.

 Describe in a table all members of the model that need to be declared in the code of the model so that the *.html files compile properly.
+Include all members of the model that are used in the HTML files, not only those tied to JCR attributes but also those utilized for advanced features or integrations such as data layers, analytics, etc. This is crucial for a complete specification, as it ensures the model supports all functionalities demonstrated in the HTML files, including but not limited to content rendering.

-In the retrieved README.md the section `### Use Object` contains the JCR attributes that need to be read by the class model later.
-If the members of MODELCLASS match any of these attributes, then denote that in the table.
+In the retrieved README.md, the section `### Use Object` contains the JCR attributes that need to be read by the class model later.
+If the members of `com.adobe.cq.wcm.core.components.models.Text` match any of these attributes, then denote that in the table.
+Additionally, include any properties used for functionalities like data layers, analytics, etc., even if they are not directly tied to a JCR attribute.

 Output a Markdown document with the following information: